Last updated on January 9th, 2024 at 08:56 pm

 Switch Electric has extensive experience with solar products in the Pacific Northwest.
 We install solar panels from a variety of manufacturers, including SunPower, LG Solar, and Silfab.

 Our team is well-equipped to help you find the best solar options for your home.
-Try our free calculator to get an instant estimate of the cost to go solar, or reach out to us today for assistance with your solar project.
+Reach out to us today for assistance with your solar project.